 |[This map of Indonesia is public domain.]|

-Many non-Indonesians are surprised to learn that 88% of the Indonesian population claims to be Muslim.
+Many non-Indonesians are surprised to learn that 88% of the Indonesian population is Muslim.
 In fact, Indonesia has more self-proclaimed Muslims than any other nation on earth.
-The number of Muslims in Indonesia exceeds the number that are in Saudi Arabia, Egypt, Kuwait, Yemen, Libya, Iraq and Afghanistan combined!
+The number of Muslims in Indonesia exceeds the number in Saudi Arabia, Egypt, Kuwait, Yemen, Libya, Iraq and Afghanistan combined!

 "I once asked an Indonesian Christian why the country had become so predominantly Muslim...She said that when the Western Christians came, primarily from Holland, they built missionary compounds and missionary churches and expected the Indonesian people to come to them.
 The Muslims, on the other hand, came as traders, farmers, merchants, and businesspeople and simply lived among the natives."